Dynamical phase transitions in quantum spin models with antiferromagnetic long-range interactions: Introduction

 \section{Introduction}

-Thermal \cite{Cardy_book} and quantum \cite{Sachdev_book} phase transitions in equilibrium have mostly become very well-established disciplines in physics.
-Not only are theoretical tools such as renormalization group \cite{Wilson1971a} able to accurately predict equilibrium critical points and exponents, but also modern ultracold-atom experiments can realize quantum phase transitions with great reliability.\cite{Greiner2002,Lewenstein_review,Bloch2008,Simon2011} A foundational breakthrough in this field has been the discovery of equilibrium universality classes, which characterize a set of different models that share the same critical exponents at a continuous phase transition.\cite{Cardy_book,Sachdev_book} In other words, these models, though perhaps quite different away from the phase transition, behave very similarly in its vicinity.
+The understanding of equilibrium classical and quantum phase transitions is rather well-established.\cite{Cardy_book,Sachdev_book} Not only are theoretical tools such as renormalization group \cite{Wilson1971a} able to accurately predict equilibrium critical points and exponents, but also modern ultracold-atom experiments can realize quantum phase transitions with great reliability.\cite{Greiner2002,Lewenstein_review,Bloch2008,Simon2011} A foundational breakthrough in this field has been the discovery of equilibrium universality classes, which characterize a set of different models that share the same critical exponents at a continuous phase transition.\cite{Cardy_book,Sachdev_book} In other words, these models, though perhaps quite different away from the phase transition, behave very similarly in its vicinity.

+The situation is not as well developed in out-of-equilibrium physics, even though impressive experimental advances in quantum simulators have allowed unprecedented control in the observation of various intriguing out-of-equilibrium phenomena such as prethermalization,\cite{Gring2012,Langen2015,Neyenhuis2017} gauge-theory dynamics,\cite{Martinez2016,Bernien2017,Dai2017,Klco2018,Kokail2019,Schweizer2019,Goerg2019,Mil2020,Yang2020} time crystals,\cite{Choi2017,Zhang2017timecrystal,Rovny2018,Smits2018} Kibble-Zurek mechanism,\cite{Xu2014,Anquez2016,Clark2016,Cui2016,Keesling2019} dynamical phase transitions,\cite{Jurcevic2017,Zhang2017dpt,Flaeschner2018,Muniz2020} many-body localization,\cite{Choi2016,Smith2016} and many-body dephasing.\cite{Kaplan2020} Even though dynamical universality classes have been discovered for classical systems, \cite{Hohenberg1977} quantum many-body models still lack a clear classification of dynamical universality.

+Recently, a connection has been made in out-of-equilibrium quantum many-body systems to equilibrium criticality.
+Specfically, the concept of \textit{dynamical quantum phase transitions}\cite{Heyl2013,Heyl2014,Heyl2015,Heyl_review,Zvyagin2016,Mori2018} (DQPT; also known as DPT-II\cite{footnote1}) has been introduced to offer a dynamical analog of the thermal free energy in the form of the Loschmidt return rate

+where complexified time stands for inverse temperature.
+Here, $N$ is the size of the system under study, $H$ its Hamiltonian, and $\ket{\psi_0}$ the initial state.
+The time $t_\mathrm{c}$ at which $r(t)$ exhibits a nonanalyticity is a \textit{critical time} at which a \textit{dynamical quantum phase transition} occurs, much the same way as in equilibrium where a thermal phase transition occurs at the critical temperature at which the thermal free energy has a nonanalyticity.
+The theory of thermal phase transitions is thus extended into the far-from-equilibrium realm, wherein DPT-II serves as a formal concept of dynamical phase transitions.
+Further extensions of universal scaling behavior in the vicinity of cusps in the return rate have also been recently explored.\cite{Halimeh2019b,Wu2019,Wu2020a,Wu2020b,Trapin2020,Halimeh2020} A rigorous treatment of DPT-II can be found in several recent reviews,\cite{Zvyagin2016,Heyl_review,Mori2018} along with experimental observations of them.\cite{Jurcevic2017,Zhang2017dpt,Flaeschner2018}